 1. Nabarro-Herring Creep

-For this type of creep to take place, you need low stress and high temperatures.
-As the temperature gets hotter, the atoms that are in the crystal lattice of the material’s grains diffuse and vacancies in the structure appear.
-Materials with larger grains will see a slower creep rate, and smaller grains will see a quicker rate.
+Low stress and high temperatures are needed for Nabarro-Herring Creep to take place.
+The atoms that are in the crystal lattice of the material’s grains diffuse, and vacancies in the structure appear as the temperature gets hotter.
+Materials with larger grains see a slower Nabarro-Herring creep rate, and smaller grains see a quicker rate.

 2. Creep of Polymers

-It’ll be no surprise that this creep happens specifically to polymers that are put under stress and hot temperatures.
-But, this type can even happen at room temperature.
+Creep happens to polymers that are put under stress and hot temperatures.
+Polymer creep can occur at room temperature, especially for amorphous polymers near or above their glass transition temperature (Tg).
 The main mechanism found in the creep of polymers is the polymer’s chains sliding.
-You’re less likely to find it in crystalline polymers—it’s a more common deformation in amorphous types.
+Crystalline polymers are found, and it’s a more common deformation in amorphous types.

 3. Dislocation Creep

-This happens when the atoms themselves discolate, either through glide or climb dislocations.
-Sometimes called power law creep, this deformation depends on atoms moving horizontally or vertically in a parallel or perpendicular manner, causing vacancies.
+Dislocation Creep occurs through the motion of dislocations, primarily by glide and climb under high stress.
+Often modeled using Norton’s power law.
+Sometimes called power law creep, the dislocation creep or deformation depends on atoms moving horizontally or vertically in a parallel or perpendicular manner, causing vacancies.

 4. Coble Creep

-At cooler temperatures, something called coble creep can happen.
-This happens on the boundary of the material’s grain (rather than inside of it), which is why you don’t need searing hot temperatures for it to take place.
-These boundary grains will shift perpendicular to the stress, causing the creep.
+Coble creep happens at cooler temperatures.
+The creep happens on the boundary of the material’s grain (rather than inside of it), which is why searing does not need hot temperatures for it to take place.
+The boundary grains shift perpendicular to the stress, causing the coble creep.

 5. Solute-Drag Creep